StevenSmith1212/NoteApp/README.md

-# Winter22Projects
+# NotesApp
-Projects designed and completed during Winter Break 2022
+[name here] is a cross-platform applciation designed for digital note taking, and aestetic use.

+## Requirements
+* Python 3.10.10

+##